markwal/OctoPrint-GPX/README.md

 * Can't delete SD files for a similar reason
 * OctoPrint gets confused sometimes when using the LCD panel to make changes, we'll work on making it more robust
 * Octoprint expects the g-code to be Reprap style.
-I haven't run accross all of the difficulties with this, but one is that when it runs across M109 it jumps to the wrong conclusion about what's going to happen next.
+I haven't run across all of the difficulties with this, but one is that when it runs across M109 it jumps to the wrong conclusion about what's going to happen next.
 * I really wouldn't recommend printing directly from the gcode file rather than